SkygearIO/features/features/285-design-webhooks/events.md

 ```

 - `is_disabled`: The new disabled status
-- `user`: a snapshot of the user object before the operatoin
+- `user`: a snapshot of the user object before the operation

 **NOTE**
 - To handle initial status, use `before/after_user_create` instead.